distribution/distribution/docs/content/about/configuration.md

 backend.
 Currently, the only available cache provides fast access to layer metadata, which uses the `blobdescriptor` field if configured.

+Currently the only two available cache implementations are `redis` and `inmemory`.
 You can set `blobdescriptor` field to `redis` or `inmemory`.
 If set to `redis`,a Redis pool caches layer metadata.
 If set to `inmemory`, an in-memory map caches layer metadata.